Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 About Banksia - Mental Health

-• Visitors are normally restricted to parents and family members and parents are not permitted to stay overnight.
+• Visitors are limited to parents/carers and immediate family members

 The Ward provides the least restrictive environment possible while remaining compatible with the needs and safety of young people and staff.
-It also aims to promote community management wherever possible.
+Our model also aims to promote supports through community mental health services as a continuation of recovery.

-The unit offers residential support and programs including:
+The unit offers inpatient support and programs including:

 • assessment